-Tourists can plan their trip to Rajasthan between the months of November to February when the weather is neither too hot nor too cold and the temperature varies from 10 degree Celsius to 27 degree Celsius.
+Tourists can plan their trip to Rajasthan between November and February when the weather is neither too hot nor too cold, and the temperature varies from 10 degrees Celsius to 27 degrees Celsius.
 City of Lakes – Udaipur appears as the paradise in Monsoons.

 Therefore, one can plan a trip to Rajasthan in Monsoons too.
-As Rajasthan is not one of the Summer Holiday destinations in India, one should avoid a summer trip.
+However, as Rajasthan is not one of the Summer Holiday destinations in India, one should avoid a summer trip.

 How to Reach Rajasthan

 Reach By Flight: Rajasthan is well-connected to all major parts of the world.
-One can easily get Domestic/International flights from Jaipur city which is 260 kms away from Delhi.
-Also, Jodhpur, Udaipur and Jaisalmer have domestic connectivity to all major cities of India like Delhi, Mumbai and Hyderabad.
+One can easily get Domestic/International flights from Jaipur city which is 260 km away from Delhi.
+Also, Jodhpur, Udaipur, and Jaisalmer have domestic connectivity to all major cities of India like Delhi, Mumbai, and Hyderabad.

-Reach By Train: Rajasthan has a wide Railway network which is well-linked to all major cities of India like Delhi, Mumbai and Hyderabad.
-There is also availability of luxurious trains namely; Palace on wheels, Royal Rajasthan on wheels and Maharajas Express.
+Reach By Train: Rajasthan has a wide Railway network that is well-linked to all major cities of India like Delhi, Mumbai, and Hyderabad.
+There is also the availability of luxurious trains namely; Palace on Wheels, and Maharajas Express.

 Places Where to Stay in Rajasthan

-Experience the royal housing spaces at Rajasthan.
-Well known for its majestic history of grand havelis and monuments, Rajasthan offer its visitors with the feel of kings and queens life.
-The tour to Rajasthan would be incomplete if you don’t book a stay at any heritage hotel.
+Experience the royal housing spaces in Rajasthan.
+Well known for its glorious history of grand havelis and monuments, Rajasthan offers its visitors the feel of a king and queen’s life.
+The tour to Rajasthan will be incomplete if you don’t book a stay at any heritage hotel.

-Some of the other accommodation options include apartments and guest houses and B&B, which are- Oro Residency stay, the Saneer, Umaid Mahal, Vinayak guest house, Tara Niwas, Haveli Heritage Inn and Juna Mahal.
+Some other accommodation options include apartments and guest houses and B&B, which are- Oro Residency Stay, the Saneer, Umaid Mahal, Vinayak guest house, Tara Niwas, Haveli Heritage Inn, and Juna Mahal.